Fit Kids at School

 Williams Elementary School, Williams

-With continued success, we hope to expand the Fit Kids at School program to additional schools and communities across north and north central Arizona.
+With continued success, we hope to expand the Fit Kids at School program to additional schools and communities across Northern and Central Arizona.